PJO2/canvas_things/README.md

 Some tests for creating dynamic charts.

-## with pyplot which create png on the serv er and send it to the client
+- using pyplot for creating png on the serv er and send it to the client

-## with HTML canvas element, chart.js opensource javascript and json flow
+- using HTML canvas element, chart.js opensource javascript and json flow